SkoolNotes/Taproot/2020HIST201/KBxDayOne.md

     - very importyant question. one side conceding would do it.
     - running out of financial resource? end by exaustion?
     - wars end when one side gives up (not when one side wins).

+	- I READ TRHE QUESTION WRONG: I read it as a war

 - Is there such a thing as a just (or good, ethical, righteous) war?
 Why/why not?